UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Save energy turning off the lamp after 3 minutes of inactivity.

-As shown in Fig. 19, this new interesting feature means designing and activating an electronic power load switch such the TI TPS22950 or the Torex XC6193 to apply VCC power to the Flashing_lamp controller.
+As shown in Fig. 22, this new interesting feature means designing and activating an electronic power load switch such the TI TPS22950 or the Torex XC6193 to apply VCC power to the Flashing_lamp controller.
 The idea is to replace the traditional mechanical switch by this smart push-button.

 Push-button power switch

-Fig. 19.
+Fig. 22.
 Example of push-button switch or voltage-controlled switch activated by clicking the ON pushbutton and turn off when the application sends a shutdown pulse.
 Commercial circuit such Torex XC193 include additional features such as turn on and turn off delay times, current limiting, short-circuit and over-temperature protection.

 This is an example of simulation of the basic load_switch.pdsprj in Proteus.
+We can mount a prototype soldering the IRF9530 power PMOS and the 4011 chip in an universal board.

 Load switch

-Fig. 20.
+Fig. 23.
 Example of basic push-button load switch activated by clicking the ON_L pushbutton and turned off when the application sends a SHDN pulse after finishing operation.
 In this way the battery remains disconnected from the application.